DKiloDesigns/CreatorFlow/docs/_blog_posts/2025-09-26_debugging_complex_authentication_issues.md

 # Debugging Complex Authentication Issues: A Real-World Case Study

-**A comprehensive guide to systematically debugging authentication problems in Next.js applications, featuring real-world troubleshooting strategies from CreatorFlow's authentication system.**
+**A comprehensive guide to systematically debugging authentication problems in Next.js applications, featuring real-world troubleshooting strategies from `floai.studio`'s authentication system.**

 *Published: September 26, 2025*
 *Author: Darrell Mayberry*
-*Tags: Authentication, NextAuth.js, Debugging, Next.js, Security, Troubleshooting*
+*Tags: Authentication, NextAuth.js, Debugging, Next.js, Security, Troubleshooting, floai.studio*

 ## Introduction

 Authentication debugging is one of the most challenging aspects of web development.
 When authentication fails, it can be difficult to determine whether the issue lies in the frontend, backend, database, or external service integration.
-In this comprehensive guide, we'll walk through a real-world case study of debugging complex authentication issues in CreatorFlow, providing you with systematic approaches and practical solutions.
+In this comprehensive guide, we'll walk through a real-world case study of debugging complex authentication issues in `floai.studio`, providing you with systematic approaches and practical solutions.

 ## Table of Contents